jay-maas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach() and .map() is that .forEach executes the given function on each element of an array. .map() creates a new array, executing the function on each element of the array.

 2. What is the difference between a function and a method?